MobiusLooped/imphash/readme.md

 ### Changes in this fork

-The original imphash.go file uses string concatenation that, when automated, creates massive memory allocation issues.
+* The original imphash.go file uses string concatenation that, when automated, creates massive memory allocation issues.
 These have been replaced with builder.String() to streamline and pare down memory required.
+When running against large batches, memory use generally hovers between 600MB - 1GB; original memory use regularly crashed the parser on systems with 80GB of RAM.
+* Due to an issue with how memory is allocated, a bug was discovered when attempting to parse ELF files that had been malformed.
+There is now a check against the actual section sizes of the file (as opposed to trusting the size listed in the file headers).

 ### ImpHash for Go